y-ken/fluent-plugin-geoip/README.md

   # in the case of accessing nested value, delimit keys by dot like 'host.ip'.
   geoip_lookup_key  host

-  # Specify geoip database (using bundled GeoLiteCity databse by default)
+  # Specify optional geoip database (using bundled GeoLiteCity databse by default)
-  geoip_database    'data/GeoLiteCity.dat'
+  geoip_database    '/path/to/your/GeoIPCity.dat'

   # Set adding field with placeholder (more than one settings are required.)
   <record>